GARGEAN/Kenshi-RTX-Remix/README.md

 - DXVK: zlib license, see `LICENSE`.
 - NVIDIA RTX Remix: MIT license, see `LICENSE-MIT`.
 - Third-party components, including NVIDIA DLSS: see `ThirdPartyLicenses.txt`.
+- Remix Plus is a community-maintained fork of NVIDIA's dxvk-remix, created and led by Kim2091.

 This project is not affiliated with or endorsed by NVIDIA or Lo-Fi Games.